jay-shi/Js-Mirror-Bot/README.md

-# desktop-bot
+# Mirror-Bot

-This NodeJs app can record keystroke, mouseclick and mousedrag, and create automated simulation.
+This NodeJs-based project can record keystroke, mouseclick and mousedrag, and then create automated simulation.

+It can be used for automation test, game bot or even tricking friends into thinking their computer has malware.

-NOTE: This app currently only works for MacOS.
+NOTE: This app currently only works for MacOS, but the windows and linux version will sonn be implemented.

 Instruction:
   1. git clone this app